daniellan2002/MoviesHub/README.md

 - ✅ A search box that has the same behavior as the full-text search requirement in task 1 (searching in movie title).
 Autocomplete is optional.

-# Project 5
+# Objective 5

 - # General
     - #### Team#:

     - #### Name: Daniel Lan

-    - #### Project 5 Video Demo Link: https://drive.google.com/file/d/1cbmuqDrIZxgCPy3lk1ofUVnCFzojh3ZG/view?usp=sharing
+    - #### Objective 5 Video Demo Link: https://drive.google.com/file/d/1cbmuqDrIZxgCPy3lk1ofUVnCFzojh3ZG/view?usp=sharing

     - #### Instruction of deployment: deployed on AWS
 1. Master and Slave Instances: